Robert King (conductor)

 Robert King (born 27 June 1960 in Wombourne) is an English conductor, harpsichordist, editor and author.
 His career has concentrated on period performance of classical music, in particular from the baroque and early modern periods.
-In 2007, he was convicted of fourteen charges of indecent assault, some against minors, and jailed.
-Following his release, he resumed his musical career.
+In 2007, he was convicted of indecent assault: in 2009, he resumed his musical career.

 Career

 As a youth, he was a member of the Choir of St John's College, Cambridge.
 He read music at St John's College, Cambridge and in 1980, while still a student, founded the period instrument orchestra The King's Consort.
 As conductor and artistic director of The King's Consort, King has made more than 100 recordings, mostly for Hyperion Records.

 He has worked as a conductor with orchestras in Europe and North America, including the Seattle, Houston, New World, Oregon, Detroit, Atlanta, Minnesota, WDR and NDR Symphony Orchestras, the Bergen Philharmonic, the Munich Radio Orchestra, Zurich Chamber Orchestra, Danish National Radio Orchestra, Orchestre Philharmonique de Monte Carlo, the Orchestra della RAI Torino, Orchestra Sinfonica Giuseppe Verdi di Milano, the Orquesta Sinfónica de Tenerife, Orquesta Ciudad de Barcelona, Real Filharmonia de Galicia, Real Orquesta Sinfónica de Sevilla and the Orquesta e Coro Ciudad de Madrid.
 As a choral conductor, King has worked with the Nederlands Kamerkoor, Orfeo Catala, Orfeón Donostiarra, Swiss Radio Choir and the BBC Singers.
 Operatic work has included Handel Ottone in Japan and the UK, Handel Ezio in Paris, Purcell The Indian Queen in the UK and Germany, Purcell The Fairy Queen in Spain and Britain and Gluck Armide for Buxton Festival.
 He has written and presented for the BBC, been artistic director of music festivals in Sweden, Germany, and the UK, and contributed to the scores of a number of Hollywood films including Pirates of the Caribbean, Shrek 2, Flushed Away, and The Da Vinci Code.

 Besides his work in the field of baroque music, King has conducted a wide spread of classical and early romantic works, symphonic and choral, with a particular focus on the music of Mozart, Haydn and Mendelssohn, and a continuing specialisation in early twentieth century English composers, notably the works of Vaughan Williams, Stanford and Parry.